Attendance and Absence

 Applications for time off school for family holiday during term time

-The law relating to holidays during term time has changed.
+The law relating to holidays during term time changed in 2013.

-- The law does not give any entitlement to parents to take their child on holiday during term time.
+- Parents do not have an entitlement to take their child on holiday during term time.

 - Parents must apply in writing to school for leave absence at least 4 weeks before they leave if they wish to take holiday during term time.